Melanie’s Story: Three marathons in three days

 “Training for these marathons has helped me build my confidence.
 It’s got me spending more time using my chair and helped me find out what I can do independently.”

 Fantastic fundraisers like Melanie make a huge difference to our work.
-Back Up receives no government funding, so we rely on the passion and dedication of fundraisers to support our vital services.
+We rely on the passion and dedication of fundraisers to support our vital services.
 If you’re thinking about doing your own solo challenge, please get in touch with our fundraising team.